 Welcome to season two of Coyle & Sharpe: The Imposters!
 In the early 1960s, James P. Coyle and Mal Sharpe roamed the streets of San Francisco, microphone in hand, roping strangers into bizarre schemes and surreal stunts.
 These original recordings are from the Sharpe family archive, which is tended by Mal's daughter, Jennifer Sharpe.
 You can learn more about Coyle & Sharpe on their website or on MySpace.
 Their recent box set is These 2 Men Are Imposters.

-On this episode: Coyle and Sharpe describe a secret weapon.
+On this episode: Coyle & Sharpe perform a curious experiment on an unwilling subject.

 We continue our journey into The Sound of Young America's vast audio archive with this program from The Sound of Young America Classics.